aws-samples/aws-serverless-workshops/MachineLearning/4_Cleanup/README.md

     aws cloudformation delete-stack --stack-name wildrydes-ml-mod2-2
     # The data processing resources from module 1
     aws cloudformation delete-stack --stack-name wildrydes-ml-mod1-1
-    # Delete all objects from your bucket
-    aws s3 rm s3://$bucket --recursive
-    # Delete your bucket
-    aws s3 rb s3://$bucket
     ```
 1. Exit your Cloud9 environment
 1. Select the environment you've been using